Dell-TICRH-Clinical-Trial-App-Dev-Team/Itrial-API/README.md

 # Itrial-API
 Monolith backend api for web client and mobile app.

+1. Install and setup MongoDB: https://docs.mongodb.com/manual/installation/
-1. Create a folder in the root directory (if not already present) called "config", and in it, create these files: .env.defaults .env.prod .env.test .env.dev and .env.schema
+2. Create a folder in the root directory (if not already present) called "config", and in it, create these files: .env.defaults .env.prod .env.test .env.dev and .env.schema

-2. The contents of these files are:
+3. The contents of these files are:

 ```bash
 # .env.defaults